-The email or text arrives from Fr.
-George and you think, “Well…isn’t that odd that he is texting me?”
+The email, text, or Instagram message arrives from Fr.
+Mike and you think, “Well…isn’t that odd that he is texting me?”
 You read the message: “Are you available, now?
 Can you help me?
 I am at the hospital….”
 What follows is a request for gift cards, money orders, etc. That little voice that wondered about whether it was true…. listen to it.

 If you lost money to a scam that started with an email, please report it at ftc.gov/complaint.
 Also, here is a great resource from the Federal Trade Commission: How to Recognize and Report Scam Text Messaging.